 Worbarrow Bay aka Tyneham Beach

 Because it’s so quiet, it’s a really nice place to just stay and relax for a few hours or perhaps try a spot of fishing!
-Swimming in Worbarrow bay is a popular pass time but do so at your own risk as there are no lifeguards.
+Swimming in Worbarrow Bay is a popular pastime, but do so at your own risk as there are no lifeguards.
+A walk up to Flower’s Barrow is also highly recommended.

 Camping at the bay is not allowed.
-In fact there is no accommodation in the immediate vicinity of Tyneham because it is still used regularly by by the army.
+In fact, there is no accommodation in the immediate vicinity of Tyneham because it is still used regularly by the army.
 The good news is that there are so many choices for accommodation in the surrounding area.
 Swanage, Corfe, Wareham and Lulworth Cove are beautiful places to stay.
-They all have a large selection of campsites, bed & breakfast and hotels.
+They all have a large selection of campsites, bed & breakfasts and hotels.

 Swanage is perhaps the most popular place to stay near Worbarrow Bay.
 Be prepared though because it can be hard to find accommodation in Swanage during the summer months.
 Especially during the eight days when the Swanage Carnival is being held.